GeorgiaGage/playground-project-kf-gg/README.md

 These can be found in the `requests/` directory along with the client construction.
 The library `axios-retry` is used to provide interceptors.
 These intercept the response and retry the request depending on the Http status code received.
 If any of the requests fail with a 4XX the application exists and an error message will be displayed in the terminal.
 Conditions for these retries can be found in `helper/errorHandling`.

-Unfortunately I could not ge the POST request to accept my data.
+Unfortunately I could not get the POST request to accept my data.
 My unit tests pass with the example data given in the initial README (and included below) yet, upon posting to `/site-outages/{siteId}`, I receive a 400 and the message `Unexpected outages received`.
 I played around in Swagger but again, couldn't make it work.
 So I'm forced to accept that I have either miss-understood the instructions or the API.
 At least my error handling works.

 # Initial README
 ## The Task